MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/restore-deleted-group.md

 You can also [Permanently delete an Office 365 group](#permanently-delete-an-office-365-group) if you can't wait the 30 days for the retention period to expire for the content to be permanently deleted.

 > [!NOTE]
-> The owner of the deleted Office 365 group also be able to restore the group.
-To restore an office 365 Group using owner permission without administrator permission, see [Restore an Office 365 Group using PowerShell](#restore-an-office-365-group-using-powershell).
+> The owner of the deleted Office 365 group is also able to restore the group.
+To restore an office 365 group using owner permission without administrator permission, see [Restore an Office 365 Group using PowerShell](#restore-an-office-365-group-using-powershell).

 ## Restore an Office 365 Group using the Exchange admin center